fpclass/lecture23/README.md

-# lecture22
+# Lecture: Fun with sequential composition

-Code shown in lecture 22, "Fun with sequential composition"
+Code shown in the CS141 lecture on Fun with sequential composition.